marcusyatim/Powershell_Zendesk/README.md

 ### Setting up Zendesk
 Create a free-trial account with Zendesk at [https://www.zendesk.com/](https://www.zendesk.com/).
 Note that the free-trial lasts for 2 weeks only.

-Once in, navigate the dashboard and find the '**Admin**' options at the toolbar on the left (also shaped as the gear icon).
+Once in, navigate the dashboard and find the '**Admin**' option at the toolbar on the left.
 From **Admin > Channels > API**, enable '**Password Access**'.
 It is recommended to also enable 'Token Access' when using APIs across any services.
 However, for simplicity sake, this will be ignored for the exercise.

 To learn more about Zendesk's API, visit [https://developer.zendesk.com/rest_api/docs/zendesk-apis/resources](https://developer.zendesk.com/rest_api/docs/zendesk-apis/resources)